vtex/styleguide/react/components/Card/README.md

-#### A Card like any container improves scannability of a design when well used.
+#### A Card like any container improves scan ability of a design when well used.
 What sets the Card apart is that it has higher visual prominence and invites interactivity with its fancy drop shadow.

 ### 👍 Dos